nnoll/seqspace/docs/src/sci/autoencode.md

 [^1]: [A Global Geometric Framework for Nonlinear Dimensionality Reduction](https://www.science.org/doi/10.1126/science.290.5500.2319)

 #### Neighborhood graph construction
+The first task is to formulate an algorithm to approximate the metric space the point cloud is sampled from and subsequently utilize our estimate to compute all pairwise distances.
+We proceed guided by intuition gleaned from _Differential Geometry_: pairwise distances within local neighborhoods are expected to be well-described by a Euclidean metric in the tangent space.
+Conversely, macroscopic distances can only be computed via integration against the underlying metric along the corresponding geodesic.
+We denote ``D_{\alpha\beta}`` as the resultant pairwise distances between cell ``\alpha,\beta``.

 The basic construction of the neighborhood graph is demonstrated in the below cartoon.
 ```@raw html
 <p align="center">